geosolutions-it/MapStore2/docs/user-guide/longitudinal-profile.md

 ## Chart

-When the line has been drawn on the map, the **Longitudinal Profile** panel is opened and the line chart appears in the **Chart** tab.
+When the geometry of the profile path has been drawn on the map, the **Longitudinal Profile** panel opens and the  chart appears in the **Chart** tab.

 <img src="../img/longitudinal-profile/chart-tab.jpg" class="ms-docimage"/>